 16. Can we submit a “Do Not Play” list?

 The answer should be yes.
 A great follow-up question would be, “What happens if you play a song on my Do Not Play List?”
-The answer will give some insight into their standards and company policies.
+The answer will give some insight into the company’s standards and policies.

 17. What is your starting price for my wedding date?

-Some wedding DJs offer various packages up front.
-Other DJs offer custom quotes based off a consultation meeting.
+Some wedding DJs offer various packages upfront on their websites.
+Other DJs offer custom quotes determined from a consultation.
 To complicate it even further, most DJs also have seasonal and day-of-the-week rates.
 Regardless of their selected pricing method, all DJs should be able to provide you with the starting price (aka “Event Minimum”) for your wedding date.

 18. What is the average price range most couples invest with you?